jeffbromberger/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-initonceexecuteonce.md

 This function is used for synchronous one-time initialization.
 For asynchronous one-time initialization, use the <a href="/windows/desktop/api/synchapi/nf-synchapi-initoncebegininitialize">InitOnceBeginInitialize</a> function with the <b>INIT_ONCE_ASYNC</b> flag.

-Only one thread at a time can execute the callback function specified by <i>InitFn</i>.
-Other threads that specify the same one-time initialization structure block until the callback finishes.
+When multiple threads call InitOnceExecuteOnce passing the same one-time initialization block, only one thread will execute the callback function specified by <i>InitFn</i>.
+The remaining threads will block until the callback function completes.
+If the callback function returns <b>TRUE</b> to indicate success, InitOnceExecuteOnce will return <b>TRUE</b> back to all callers at once.
+If, however, the callback returns <b>FALSE</b> to indicate failure, InitOnceExecuteOnce will return <b>FALSE</b> to only the single thread which executed the callback function.
+At this same time one of the remaining blocked threads will unblock and execute <i>InitFn</i> once again.
+Thus, in a scenario where <i>InitFn</i> can fail intermittedly and retries are desired, all threads should continue calling InitOnceExecuteOnce util <b>TRUE</b> is returned.

 To compile an application that uses this function, define <b>_WIN32_WINNT</b> as 0x0600 or later.
 For more information, see
 <a href="/windows/desktop/WinProg/using-the-windows-headers">Using the Windows Headers</a>.